firmanh3200/basicStatisticsAndProbability/README.md

-#Basic Statistics and Probability using Python 3.0
+<h1> Basic Statistics and Probability using Python 3.0 </h1>

-This module is dedicated to the formulation, usage and visualizations of statistical theory, models and formulas.
+<p> This module is dedicated to the formulation, usage and visualizations of statistical theory, models and formulas. </p>